isomerpages/beeline/index.md

     - infobar:
         title: Work with us
         subtitle:
         description: Beeline is a demand-driven, shared transit experimentation brought to you by GovTech.
-Over the course of 4 year, we have worked with various reliable bus operators and organisations to initiate new routes, serving commuters all across the island.
+Over the course of 4 years, we have worked with various reliable bus operators and organisations to initiate new routes, serving commuters all across the island.
         button: Contact us
-        url: <feedback@beeline.sg>
+        url: mailto:feedback@beeline.sg

 ---